 7. Expect to have fun!
 NYLT is intense, but it is so much fun!
 After you get home, you likely won’t be able to talk about anything else for the next several days.

 Have a question that we didn’t answer?
 No worries!
-Fill out our contact form to the right, and we’ll get back to you.
+Feel free to contact our Scoutmasters at firstname.lastname@example.org and we’ll get back to you.